lordtao/android-tao-rest-data-processor/README.md

                   .build ();
 ```

 The obtained data request can be processed by any of your favorite parser.
-The processed data is stored in the objects implementing interfaces InputStreamDataInterface, JsonDataInterface, StringDataInterface.
+The processed data is stored in the objects implementing interfaces InputStreamDataInterface, StringDataInterface.

 ```java
 public class LoginResult implements StringDataInterface {